Archer Daniels bids $2.8 billion for Graincorp

-SYDNEY Archer Daniels Midland (ADM.N) has bid A$2.68 billion (1.7 billion pounds) for Australian rival Graincorp (GNC.AX), a 33 percent premium to the last traded share price, as the U.S. agriculture giant seeks to push ahead in the global race for grains trading power.
+SYDNEY Archer Daniels Midland (ADM.N) has bid A$2.68 billion ($2.77 billion) for Australian rival Graincorp (GNC.AX), a 33 percent premium to the last traded share price, as the U.S. agriculture giant seeks to push ahead in the global race for grains trading power.

 Graincorp, which halted trading in its shares on Friday in anticipation of the takeover offer, said on Monday it was reviewing the A$11.75 a share bid, which is subject to a number of conditions including exclusivity and due diligence.